Annazette Collins: Controversy

 In July 2008, the Illinois State Board of Elections fined Collins' campaign committee $20,000 and ordered her to issue an apology for filing political finance reports from 2005 to 2007 that reflected the raising, but not spending, of campaign money.
 The board's orders stemmed from a complaint filed by the Illinois Campaign for Political Reform indicating a lack of contributions or expenditures on her state-mandated campaign disclosure.
 Collins' campaign committee has corrected 18 of its previously filed reports after the complaint was filed.

 2024 conviction

-On February 13, 2024, Collins was convicted of four of six tax-related charges she was indicted on, including a charge which involved not filing tax returns for 2014 and 2015, failure to file an individual income tax return for 2016. and failure to file a corporate income tax return in 2016 for her consulting and lobbying business, Kourtnie Nicole Corp.
+On February 13, 2024, Collins was convicted of four of six tax-related charges she was indicted on, including willful false statements on her tax returns for 2014 and 2015, failure to file an individual income tax return for 2016, and failure to file a corporate income tax return in 2016 for her consulting and lobbying business, Kourtnie Nicole Corp.
 On June 21, 2024, Collins was sentenced to one year in a federal prison and ordered to pay $110,852 in restitution.

+In 2025 the United States Court of Appeals for the Seventh Circuit upheld all convictions.